 The final panel with the Minister of State Michael Roth from the Federal Foreign Office and his Portuguese counterpart Dr. Margarida Marques was dedicated to the issue ‘Europe at the Crossroad’ and was accompanied by the general discussion and comments by Dr. Katrin Böttger, Deputy Director of the Institut für Europäische Politik and Dr. Vítor Martins, former State Secretary for European Integration.

-The opening statement of the Minister of State Michael Roth at the German-Portugal-Forum on 10th November 2016 can be found here.
+The opening statement of the Minister of State Michael Roth at the Germany-Portugal-Forum on 10th November 2016 can be found here.

 Please find more details in the attached program.

 After the concluding remarks by the ambassadors of both states, Dr. Christof Weil und João Mira Gomes, there was a small reception.